lbunproject/go-randomx/README.md

 |     VM Execution      | **native** | **native+jit** |  soft  | **native** |  soft  |  soft  |  soft   |  soft  |

-A pure Golang implementation can be used on platforms without hard float support or via the `purego` build flag manually.
+A pure Golang implementation can be used on platforms without hard float support or via the `purego` build tag manually.

+[TinyGo](https://github.com/tinygo-org/tinygo) is supported under the `purego` build tag.

 Any platform with no hard float support or when enabled manually will use soft float, using [softfloat64](https://git.gammaspectra.live/P2Pool/softfloat64).
 This will be very slow.

+Full mode is NOT recommended in 32-bit systems and is unsupported, although depending on system it might be able to run.
+You might want to manually run `runtime.GC()` if cleaning up dataset to free memory.

 Native hard float can be added with supporting rounding mode under _asm_.